-Calendar Years Required aggregate exploration expenditures over period (USD\$)1
+Calendar Years Required aggregate exploration expenditures over period (USD\$) 1

-2020 - 2022 (not yet met) 1,000,000
+2020-2022 1,000,000

-2023 - 2026 1,000,000
+2023-2026 1,200,000

-2027 - 2030 2,000,000
+2027-2030 2,000,000

 Each four-lease year period commencing 2031 2,000,000

-Eligible expenditures include all actual, direct costs, expenses, and charges related to exploration and development conducted on or for the benefit of the Carrie Creek and Mt.
+1. Eligible expenditures include all actual, direct costs, expenses, and charges related to exploration and development conducted on or for the benefit of the Carrie Creek and Mt.
 Harper Properties, including without limitation costs and expenses off the property and reasonably allocated to operations on the property.
 The Company is permitted to carry forward excess expenditures and apply them against a future year.
 Tectonic is required to spend at least 25% of its required aggregate expenditures for each expenditure period for the benefit of each the Carrie Creek Property and Mt.
 Harper Property.
+As of December 31, 2021, the Company incurred \$1,008,492 USD in cumulative eligible expenditures on the Carrie Creek Property and Mt.
+Harper Property

 Additionally, the Company contributes to the Doyon Foundation, an annual \$10,000 USD scholarship for the term of the lease.
 The scholarship amount increases to \$50,000 USD each year following the commencement of commercial production at either the Carrie Creek or Mt.
 Harper Property.
-The Company paid Doyon \$13,404 (\$10,000 USD) for a scholarship payment during the year ended December 31, 2020.
+The Company paid Doyon \$nil (2020 - \$13,404 (\$10,000 USD)) for a scholarship payment.

-Exploration Program for Tibbs South (Carrie Creek) and Mt.
+Exploration Program for Tibbs, Carrie Creek and Mt.
 Harper Properties

-Tibbs South (Carrie Creek) - Concurrent with ongoing exploration activity elsewhere at Tibbs, Tectonic completed a four-week mapping program at the Tibbs South block to validate the geological mapping completed by the Stone Boy Joint Venture in the late 1990's and conducted a prospecting program in the southwestern reaches of the property at Jorts and Jeans.
-The surface mapping and prospecting program resulted in new discoveries of high-grade gold in grab sampling consisting of 223 rock samples in the western gneissic rocks at Tibbs.
+Tibbs South (Carrie Creek) - Concurrent with ongoing exploration activity elsewhere at Tibbs, Tectonic completed a four-week mapping program at the Tibbs South block to validate the geological mapping completed by a previous lessee in the late 1990's and conducted a prospecting program in the southwestern reaches of the property at Jorts and Jeans.
+The surface mapping and prospecting program resulted in new discoveries of high-grade gold in grab sampling at the Jorts and Jeans targets, and a total of 223 rock samples collected property wide.
 The Jorts and Jeans targets are separated by 1.3 km and are adjacent to claims owned by Northern Star Resources.
-Both targets are situated on the same northeastern trend that hosts Northern Star's Brink Gold Zone and the adjacent Porthos Ridge exploration target, immediately west of Jeans.
+Both targets are situated on the same northeastern trend that hosts Northern Star's Brink Gold Zone and the adjacent Porthos Ridge exploration target, west of Jeans.
 Samples from the Jorts and Jeans prospects returned gold values from trace to 50.3 g/t Au and trace to 7.86 g/t Au respectively.
-Based on these promising results and the limited time remaining in the field season, Tectonic quickly followed up with a RC drill, completing 9 holes for 1185m while testing for Brink-style sheeted quartz veins with visible gold.
+Based on these promising results and the limited time remaining in the field season, Tectonic quickly followed up with a RC drill, completing 9 holes for 1185m while testing for Brink-style sheeted quartz veins.